Occupational Osteoarthritis Compensation Claims

-We specialise in helping victims of Occupational Osteoarthritis claim the post traumatic arthritis compensation in the UK they deserve.
-If you have been diagnosed within the last 3 years, fill out the contact form and one of our experts will get back to you at the time you request.
+We specialise in helping victims of Occupational Osteoarthritis claim the post-traumatic arthritis compensation they deserve.
+If you have been diagnosed within the last three years, complete our contact form and one of our experts will get back in touch.

 Post-Traumatic Arthritis Compensation Solicitors in the UK

-Industrial disease claims relate to a variety of conditions, including osteoarthritis compensation claims.
-There is no cure for this painful condition.
-However, a successful post-traumatic arthritis compensation UK claim could help you live the type of life you want.
+Industrial disease claims relate to a variety of conditions, including osteoarthritis.
+There is no cure for this painful condition, however a successful post-traumatic arthritis compensation claim could help you live the type of life you want.

 Many people believe arthritis is an inevitable part of ageing, or if you’ve suffered a fracture.
-But it’s not particularly easy to escape osteoarthritis in most lines of work.
-It develops when the cartilage between joints breaks down and no longer acts as a barrier between moving bones.
+But osteoarthritis can also occur in many lines of work; it develops when the cartilage between joints breaks down and no longer acts as a barrier between moving bones.

 Workers at Risk of Osteoarthritis

-- One is the condition of osteoarthritis in the hips.
+- The condition of osteoarthritis in the hips.

-- The other is for those working in jobs requiring lifting of at least 10 kilogrammes or more.*
+- Those working in jobs requiring lifting of at least 10kg or more.*

 As you can assume, the risk of developing this condition can spur several long-term side effects.